 The Rhodes Laboratory

-The Rhodes' lab is supported by a federally funded grant through National Science Foundation, a seed grant from the Beckamn Institute, and a grant funding the Mouse Cognition Core Facility acquired from the Center for Nutrition, Learning, and Memory.
-Located in the Beckman Institute for Advance Science and Technology, the lab consists of 4 postdoctoral research fellows, 3 graduate students, 1 research coordinator, 1 research technician, and several undergraduates.
+The Rhodes' lab is supported by a federally funded grant through National Science Foundation, a seed grant from the Beckman Institute, and a grant funding the Mouse Cognition Core Facility acquired from the Center for Nutrition, Learning, and Memory.
+Located in the Beckman Institute for Advance Science and Technology, the lab consists of 1 postdoctoral research fellows, 2 graduate students, 1 research technician, and several undergraduates.
 The atmosphere is friendly and supportive and devoted to training the next generation of neuroscientists and geneticists.

 Prog.
 Molecular Bio.

 Early environmental conditions are increasingly appreciated as critical in shaping behavior and cognition.

 Evidence suggests that stressful rearing environments can have an enduring impact on behaviors in

 adulthood, but few studies have explored the possibility that rearing environment could exacerbate

 DeAngelis, R.S. & Rhodes, J.S., 2016

 "While it has traditionally been viewed that high androgens are a hindrance to male parental care, recent studies in